hebcal/noaa/README.md

 **Kind**: instance method of [<code>NOAACalculator</code>](#NOAACalculator)
 **Returns**: <code>number</code> - The time in the format: 18.75 for 18:45:00 UTC/GMT.
 If the calculation can't be computed such as in the
-        Arctic Circle where there is at least one day a year where the sun does not rise, and one where it does not set, [Double#NaN](Double#NaN) will be returned.
+        Arctic Circle where there is at least one day a year where the sun does not rise, and one where it does not set, `NaN` will be returned.
 See detailed explanation on top of the page.
 **See**

-- AstronomicalCalendar#getUTCSunrise
+- getUTCSunrise
-- AstronomicalCalendar#getUTCSeaLevelSunset
+- getUTCSeaLevelSunset

 | Param | Type | Description |